apichamp-solutions/apichamp-samples/contact-sync-api-hubspot-rest/README.md

 Debug mode is enabled, allowing you to test and debug your endpoints using the Swagger page at `http://localhost:8080/swagger-ui.html`.

 Feel free to use this configuration as a starting point for building your event management API.
 Customize it further based on your specific requirements and database schema.
-Enjoy using APICHAMP! 🎉
+Enjoy using APICHAP! 🎉